-The DCE/DTE strap is located on the top side of the Line Driver's PC board (see Figure 4-6).
+To reverse DCE/DTE orientation, remove the module according to the instructions in Section 4.2.1.
+The DCE/DTE strap is located on the bottom side of the module's PC board.
 The arrows on the top of the strap indicate the configuration of the X.21 port (for example, if the DCE arrows are pointing toward the DB15 connector, the X.21 port is wired as a DCE).
-Change the DCE/DTE orientation by pulling the strap out of its socket, rotating it 180°, then plugging the strap back into the socket.
+Reverse the DCE/DTE orientation by pulling the strap out of its socket, rotating it 180°, then plugging the strap back into the socket.
 You will see that the DCE/DTE arrows now point in the opposite directions, showing the new configuration of the X.21 port.
-To close the case, fit the two halves together snugly and snap them back in place.
+Reinstall the module according to the instructions in Section 4.2.1.